pstaender/kirby-console/README.md

 ### Troubleshooting

-If `kconsole` can not be started, try `kirbyconsole` instead.
+Can't get `kconsole` to start (can happen und not-bash-supporting-systems like windows etc)?
+Try `kirbyconsole` instead.

-`kconsole` is a bash scripts that allows to restart the whole REPL.
-The php script requires a bash-script-workaround to make a restart possible ([read here why](https://github.com/bobthecow/psysh/issues/416)).
+`kconsole` is a bash script wrapper to allow to restart the whole REPL. ([You can read here why I had to build that workaround](https://github.com/bobthecow/psysh/issues/416)).

 ### License